ilmn25/241117/README.md

 1. install mysql-installer-community-8.0.40.0.msi full version mode (https://dev.mysql.com/downloads/installer/ bottem one)
 2. create a connection in mysql workbench
 ![image](https://github.com/user-attachments/assets/d9dcba84-72f2-4545-a95c-6d46bcb104b1)
-4. download and run BMS.java in https://mega.nz/file/JicghATB#napeGswPJs4tLrNDrvSZfw1s5OknNakD1vZyjvgcwfg
+4. download and run BMS
 5. log in as admin with correct url of the connection and password used to make the connection in mysql
 ![image](https://github.com/user-attachments/assets/a83042e1-80c1-4e2e-9cc1-527fc480afe2)
 ![image](https://github.com/user-attachments/assets/76ef7c25-aff1-476c-b60c-2c19a7456ed6)